ooples/pine_script_docs/source/concepts/Repainting.rst

 More important than repainting, perhaps, is that your indicator's plots, and trade entries and exits, be realistic.
-Indicators that go back in time to plot pivot lines starting at the pivot, for example, may be great to impress the galery, but they mislead others — and perhaps yourself.
+Indicators that go back in time to plot pivot lines starting at the pivot, for example, may be great to impress the gallery, but they mislead others — and perhaps yourself.